-This is why many B2B vendors offer to create a business tradeline with their purchasing companies.
+This is why many business-to-business (B2B) vendors offer to create a business tradeline with their purchasing companies.

 What Is a Business Tradeline?

-A business tradeline is formed when a B2B buyer creates an account with a vendor in which they agree to repay the vendor over time for products and services provided at the present moment.
-Think of it like using a business credit card to purchase goods, but instead of using a financial institution you get a line of credit straight from the source.
+A business tradeline is formed when a B2B buyer creates an account with a vendor in which the buyer agrees to repay the vendor over time for products and services provided at the present.

-So, for example, a small business might register an account with an office supply wholesaler, who would then deliver an order in full to the buyer with the understanding that the buyer will pay the vendor back in installments throughout the months to follow.
+A small business might register an account with an office supply wholesaler, which would then deliver an order in full to the buyer with the understanding that the buyer will pay the vendor back in installments throughout the months to follow.

-The reason we point out this nuanced difference is that the function of a business tradeline is to act as evidence of a purchasing company’s financing and repayment history.
-Essentially, a purchasing company’s tradelines (with multiple vendors) lets other lending or crediting vendors know whether or not they should allow the buying company to open an account with them.
+A business tradeline acts as evidence of a purchasing company’s financing and repayment history, allowing other lending or crediting vendors to know whether they should let the buying company open an account with them.

-Needless to say, if your history shows periods of delinquency, vendors will likely shy away from entering into crediting agreements with you.
-On the other hand, if you’ve proven to be a reliable borrower, you should have little issue having future lines of credit or other business funding options extended to it.
+If your history shows periods of delinquency, vendors will likely shy away from reaching agreements with you.
+On the other hand, if you’ve proven to be a reliable borrower, you should have little difficulty obtaining lines of credit or other business funding options.

-Like personal credit scores, business credit scores are determined using a variety of data regarding a company’s financial and credit histories and are a reflection of a company’s creditworthiness.
+As with personal credit scores, business credit scores are determined using a variety of data regarding a company’s financial and credit history and are a reflection of a company’s creditworthiness.
 Your tradeline history can have a large effect on your overall score.

 How Do Closed Business Tradelines Affect Business Credit Scores?

-For a variety of reasons, vendors and buyers (or even just one of the two parties) may decide to close the tradeline between them—essentially meaning a parting of ways for both.
+For a variety of reasons, vendors and buyers (or even just one of the 2 parties) might decide to close the tradeline between them—essentially meaning a parting of ways for both.

-For purchasing companies, closed business tradelines can have a huge impact on their credit scores.
+Closed business tradelines can have a huge impact on a purchasing company’s credit score.

-While you’ll certainly open and close a number of tradelines over the course of your business’s lifespan, you’ll always want to consider how these changes will affect your credit score both immediately and in the future.
+While you’ll open and close a number of tradelines as you operate your business, always consider how these changes will affect your credit score both immediately and in the future.

-A seasoned tradeline, in the simplest of terms, is a tradeline that shows a purchasing company’s good standing with a vendor over an exceptional amount of time.
-Typically, seasoned tradelines show a record of payments made in full with no delinquencies over at least a two-year period.
+A seasoned tradeline is one that shows a purchasing company’s good standing with a vendor over an exceptional amount of time.
+Typically, seasoned tradelines show a record of payments made in full, with no delinquencies, over at least a 2-year period.

-Well, many companies that have seasoned tradelines open with their vendors will offer to let smaller businesses “piggyback” on their excellent credit histories.
+But what if a company has little or no credit history?
+Some companies that have seasoned tradelines open with their vendors will allow smaller businesses to “piggyback” on their excellent credit histories.

 How Piggybacking Seasoned Tradelines Works

-- Buyer A has seasoned tradelines opened with a number of different vendors.
+- Buyer A has seasoned tradelines opened with a number of vendors.

 - Buyer B needs to improve their business credit score before any suppliers will consider opening an account with them.

-- For a fee, Buyer A will “sell” their tradelines to Buyer B, who then inherit the excellent credit history Buyer A has built up.
+- For a fee, Buyer A will “sell” their tradelines to Buyer B, who then inherits the excellent credit history Buyer A has built up.
 How is this achieved?
 Buyer A adds Buyer B as an “authorized user” of his or her accounts.
-However, Buyer A does not disclose any pertinent account information that would allow Buyer B to make charges against this account.
+However, Buyer A doesn’t disclose any pertinent account information that would allow Buyer B to make charges against this account.

 - Now, Buyer B can show potential vendors “their” excellent credit history, making the vendor more likely to want to do business with them.

-First of all, while piggybacking isn’t technically illegal, the institutions that calculate your business credit score definitely don’t take too kindly to companies that use the practice.
-If any red flags pop up and it’s found that you’ve tried to beat the system, your new score is likely going to reflect as much.
+While piggybacking isn’t technically illegal, credit institutions don’t look favorably on businesses that participate in this practice.
+If any red flags pop up and it’s found that you’ve tried to beat the system, your new credit score is likely going to reflect that.

-Going along with that, the simple fact is that piggybacking merely changes what your company’s financial situation looks like on paper.
-Sure, you were able to secure a line of credit with a new vendor—but that’s only because they thought you had the capacity to pay it back.
+Piggybacking merely changes what a company’s financial situation looks like on paper.
+Even if you were able to secure a line of credit with a new vendor—it’s only because they thought you had the capacity to pay it back.
 If, in reality, you aren’t able to do so, you’ll end up doing even more harm to your ability to secure business credit in the future.

-While piggybacking on seasoned tradelines can work as a last-ditch effort to grow your business’s credit score, your best bet is to simply keep searching for vendors willing to let you prove your trustworthiness the honest way.
+While piggybacking on seasoned tradelines can work as a last-ditch effort to raise a company’s credit score, your best bet is to simply keep searching for vendors willing to let you prove your trustworthiness.

 How to Get Business Tradelines

-Now that you’re an expert, you may want to open a few tradelines with vendors to get the goods you need while building your business credit score.
-It could be as simple as searching online for vendors that report to credit bureaus.
-Use any connections you’ve made that could help you find reliable, trustworthy partners.
+You can open or add business tradelines with vendors to get the goods you need while building your business credit score.
+It could be as simple as searching online for vendors that report to credit-rating firms.
+Use connections you’ve made that could help you find reliable, trustworthy partners.